lanedrew/ldmppr/cran-comments.md

 ## Resubmission
+Addressed issue with examples that were flagged by the system.

 This is a small patch.
 In this version of the package we have:

 * updated `train_mark_model()` and  `check_model_fit()` and `simulate_mpp()` to include `scaled_rasters` argument to determine if scaling needs to be performed.